sstur/drift/node-server/readme.md

-#Node module to serve platformjs web apps
+#Node module to build and serve drift projects